aahirt/Hack-The-Box/StartingPoint/Tier0/Meow/README.md

 - How legacy protocols like Telnet are vulnerable to unauthorized access

 ## Commands Used
--nmap 10.129.40.145 -Pn
+- nmap 10.129.40.145 -Pn
--Connect to the target via Telnet: telnet 10.129.40.145 -Tried possible login credentials without password entered(admin, root, user, guest) -sussessful login with root as username
+- Connect to the target via Telnet: telnet 10.129.40.145
+- Tried possible login credentials without password entered(admin, root, user, guest)
--ls
+- sussessful login with root as username
+- ls
--cat flag.txt
+- cat flag.txt
--obtained the flag
+- obtained the flag